SofianeB/B2SAFE-B2STAGE-Training/07a-Working-with-PIDs_CURL.md

 **In the handle resolver you will find a box "Don't redirect to URLs", if you tick this box, what information do you get?**

 Each PID consists of a *prefix* which is linked to an administratory domain (e.g. a journal) and a *suffix*.
 The prefix is handed out by an issuer such as CNRI for handle or DataCite for DOIs.
 Once you are admin of a prefix, you can register as many data objects as you want by extending the prefix with a suffix.
 Note, that the suffixes need to be unique for each data object.
-The epic client helps you with that.

 ## Managing PIDs